It is no secret that electricity is the lifeblood and backbone of our society.

 - The generation required from renewable sources is increasing significantly!
 Just look at what happened to electricity prices in Massachusetts when suppliers were required by law to increase the portion of renewable energy in their electricity supply price in this client story.

-Click here to check out all of our Energy 101 series of posts.
+Check out all of our Energy 101 series of posts to increase your understanding of the complicated world of energy.
 In our next one, we will be talking about utilities and the distribution and transmission of electricity from generators to the electricity grid so be sure to watch out for updates on this blog or by following us on LinkedIn, Facebook, and Twitter.